 inland plateau comes to within 30 or 40 kilometres of

 coast, producing high escarpments which plunge steeply down to the

 coastal plains below.
 The inland plateau covers the majority of the

 to the borders with the Northern Territory and South Australia, and

 Toward the south east of the state the plateau rises to an elevation of more than 1000 feet above sea level.
 Combined with the erosive actions of the Southern Ocean, this elevated plateau has produced the spectacular limestone cliffs which reach all the way to the South Australian border and beyond, along the Great Australian Bight.

-The eastern interior of the state consists mostly of arid deserts and
+The eastern interior of the state consists of arid

 production and exports to overseas markets.